atruong07/atruong07/README.md

 -📫 How to reach me: Personal: aivytruong100@gmail.com    School: truonga26@wpsma.org

--Outside of programming, I have a lot of other hobbies and extracurriculars.
+Outside of programming, I have a lot of other hobbies and extracurriculars.

 -📯 I play French Horn in my school's band